PavanRangani/docs/docs/prd/estate-plan/testamentary-trust.md

 ## UX Rule

-- User can not able to Edit/Delete of testamentary trust.
+- User can not able to Edit/Delete of testamentary trust manually.
 - When the user selects any existing testamentary trust and makes any changes to it.
 So the existing records of that testamentary trust will also be updated.
 - One testamentary trust is available in current Will and same trust is also available in Will history, that means this trust is active `Testamentary trust`.